amcelroy/flem-rs/README.md

 ## Header
 The header is a value of 0x5555 and represents a set of bytes that can be scanned quickly to determine the start of a packet.
-This may be expanded in the future to allow for other Header bytes.
+This may be expanded in the future to allow for other Header byte patterns.

 ## Checksum
-An CRC-16 (IBM) checksum that can be used to ensure the data was transmitted and received without error.
+A CRC-16 (IBM) checksum that can be used to ensure the data was transmitted and received without error.
 The checksum calculation **does not** include the header or the checksum bytes; ensure they are either zero or skipped if implemented in another language.

 ## Request
 Typically, a host sends a 1-byte request to a client.
 A request doesn't need to